rosell-dk/js-expression/README.md

 - [js-expr-runner](https://www.npmjs.com/package/js-expr-runner).
 Depends on lodash

 ## Why did I create this?
 I needed something like this, but couldn't find exactly what I needed out there.
 And the challenge seemed like fun (and turned out to be).
-Had the basic engines running in three days and spent another three days implementing unary plus/minus, object/array literals, object accessors and the ternary operator.
+Had the basic engines running after three days and spent another three days implementing unary plus/minus, object/array literals, object accessors and the ternary operator.

 ## Do you like what I do?
 Perhaps you want to support my work, so I can continue doing it :)